andrwcnln/inverted-pendulum/README.md

 'nn_ss.slx' is the Simulink model for the neural networks.
 When using the Neural Network Fitting tool, the network can be exported as a Simulink block.
 Simply placing this in position in the subsystem and loading scaling factors should allow a nerual network to control the pendulum.

 'anim.m' generates the an output gif file of the system.
 All it needs in the workspace is a Simulink output object called 'out' with fields 'x', 'phi', 'x_dot' and 'phi_dot'.
-This will be generated when running any of the simulink models.
+This will be generated when running any of the Simulink models.